Overview

 - Populated settlements, towns, cities.

-When CODs and FODs are available, UNHCR and partners use them to inform the baseline that underpins response and planning in a refugee emergency.
+When CODs are available, UNHCR and partners use them to inform the baseline that underpins response and planning in a refugee emergency.

 Main guidance